emilbrannstrom/word-searcher/README.md

 ### The setup

 Download git repo.

-On line 5, modify path to your local directory containing the textfiles to scan.
+Then, on line 5, modify the path to your local directory containing the textfiles to scan.
 ```
 directory = '/path/to/your/directory/word-searcher/textfiles'
 ```